The Westman Islands - Eldfell volcano & Eldheimar - the Pompei of the North in Iceland

 One of them is by Town Hall and is 165 cm tall; imagine the amount of cinders and pumice in this area!
 I am only 1 cm taller than the height of cinders and ash that was left here after the volcanic eruption.

-These images of the graveyard are burnt into the mind and soul of us Icelanders, who were old enough to remember the volcanic eruption in 1973.
+These images of the graveyard are burnt into the minds and souls of us Icelanders, who are old enough to remember the volcanic eruption in 1973.

 On the entrance gate to the graveyard is written: "Ég lifi og þér munuð lifa" meaning "I live and thou shalt live".

-I especially remember that the inhabitants of the Westman islands drove with the pumice on the roof of their cars for the longest time so that they would recognize each other in the capital city Reykjavík and on the mainland.
+I especially remember that the inhabitants of the Westman Islands drove with the pumice on the roof of their cars for the longest time so that they would recognize each other in the capital city Reykjavík and on the mainland.